-We would always advise getting your headlining sorted professionally as to not damage your car in any way, however, sometimes you may just want to get your sagging headliner sorted quickly and cheaply.
-Here’s a couple of hacks you can try to stop your roof lining from sagging:
+We would always advise getting your headlining sorted professionally so as to not damage your car in any way, however, sometimes you may just want to get your sagging headliner sorted quickly and cheaply.
+Here are a couple of hacks you can try to stop your roof lining from sagging:

 1. Gluing The Headlining Back In Place

 If the headlining on the car has only sagged partially, for example around the edges, you could use glue to re-attach it.
-It’s best to use specialist headlining adhesive in a spray can, to ensure that the glue is distributed evenly.
-Though some DIYers like to use hot glue re-attach the headlining.
+It’s best to use specialist headlining adhesive in a spray can to ensure that the glue is distributed evenly.
+Though some DIYers like to use hot glue to re-attach the headlining.

 If you want to do things properly it’s best to take your headlining panel out of your car completely, remove the fabric and get rid of all the glue.
 Then use specialist headlining adhesive to glue the headlining back in place.

 2. Pinning The Sagging Headliner

 It’s best, of course, to just get your sagging headliner fixed permanently as the problem will only get worse over time.
-If you need a quick fix, though, there’s a couple of things you can do.
+If you need a quick fix, though, there are a couple of things you can do.
 One classic hack is to use pins to push the sagging headliner back on its foam backing board.

 3. Using Staples And Hair Spray